Please ensure Javascript is enabled for purposes of website accessibility

 Zone A, Booths 14 – 16

 Explore Interwoven Currents, a curated selection of five talented student artists.
-The graduating students are bringing their unique visions and creativity from OCAD U’s GradEx to TOAF!
+The graduating students brought their unique visions and creativity from OCAD U’s GradEx to TOAF!
 Prepare to be captivated by the remarkable work of these emerging artists.

 Ongoing Programming